 For tropical water lilies, after the first frost, lift the water lilies from your pond.
 Check the roots to make sure that the plant has properly formed tubers.
 Without tubers, it will have a difficult time surviving the winter.

 After you have lifted your water lilies from the pond, they need to be placed in water.
 The containers people use to store their water lilies over winter varies.
-You can use an aquarium with a grow or fluorescent light over it, a plastic tub under lights or in a glass or plastic jar placed on a window sill.
-Any container where the plants are in water and get 8-12 hours of light will work.
-It is best to store your water lilies bare rooted in the water and not in growing pots.
+You can use an aquarium with a grow or fluorescent light, a plastic tub under lights or in a glass or plastic jar placed on a window sill.
+Any container where the plants are in water and get eight to 12 hours of light will work.
+It’s best to store your water lilies bare rooted in the water and not in growing pots.

 In the spring, when the tubers sprout, replant the water lily in a growing pot and place out into your pond after the last frost date has passed.